marcusmarverick/marcusmarverick/README.md

 I'm Marcus Vinicius, I'm from Rio de Janeiro and I'm Student of Analityc and development system at the Unicarioca university.
 I have knowlegde in same program languages, in this moment I study Front-End and Database.
-I have graduation technical for Colégio Santo Inácio - RJ.
+I have graduation technical for Colégio Santo Inácio - RJ (High School).
+On future, I want a pos-graduation at datascience.
+I study languages and OOP (object-oriented programming).

 🦅 Beschützen, hoffen, vertrauen und durchhalten. 🇧🇷 🇦🇷 🇺🇾 🇺🇸 🇦🇹 🇦🇸 🇭🇰 🇲🇴 🇯🇵 🇰🇷
 <div>